JulianWard147/Phase4-NLP/README.md

 # Analysis and Results

 Our model does fairly well, but due to class imbalances in the final dataset it has a hard time with negative sentiment specifically.
-We can see this in a low F1 score.
+We can see this in a low F1 score, and the recall.
 We could push the model thresholds to tag more negative tweets, but this would then require a human to sort through to compensate for the increase in false positives of negative sentiment.

 | Neutral     |             | Positive   |             | Negative   |             |
 | ----------- | ----------- |----------- | ----------- |----------- | ----------- |